JewelOne Launches NIRJHARA - Exclusive Diamond Jewelry Collection Inspired by Waterfalls | Business

 JewelOne Launches NIRJHARA - Exclusive Diamond Jewelry Collection Inspired by Waterfalls

-Chennai, Tamil Nadu, India NewsVoir JewelOne, the burgeoning retail Jewelry brand from the house of Emerald Jewel Industry India Limited, launched their new diamond jewelry collection with exquisite designs inspired by waterfalls.
+JewelOne, the burgeoning retail Jewelry brand from the house of Emerald Jewel Industry India Limited, launched their new diamond jewelry collection with exquisite designs inspired by waterfalls.
+The collection name has been coined as NIRJHARA, which not only stands for beautiful waterfalls but also for something which is immortal, forever like diamonds

 - Country: